tiefpunkt/petrobot/docs/index.md

 ## Notes
 * Font for the wheels: [Phat Phreddy](http://www.dafont.com/de/phatt-phreddy.font?text=WOOD+YEAR)

-## Mailing List
+## Newsletter
-We finally have a mailing list.
+We finally have a newsletter.
 Stay updated about all that happens here at PetRobot HQ.

 <!-- Begin MailChimp Signup Form -->